Sora (Kingdom Hearts): Critical response

-Sora was a popular choice for inclusion in the Super Smash Bros. roster among fans and numerous websites, including Screen Rant, GamingBolt, Shacknews, IGN, and Siliconera; although Jeremy Winslow of Kotaku opposed him because the roster already included too many sword-wielding characters, he later admitted that Sora was "kinda cool".
-Kyle Campbell of USA Today and Wesley Leblanc of Game Informer both praised the character's inclusion, stating that Sora's addition "is a big deal" and "perfect".
+Sora was a popular choice for inclusion in the Super Smash Bros. roster among fans and numerous websites, including GamingBolt, Shacknews, IGN, and Siliconera; although Jeremy Winslow of Kotaku opposed him because the roster already included too many sword-wielding characters, he later admitted that Sora was "kinda cool".
+Kyle Campbell of USA Today and Wesley LeBlanc of Game Informer both praised the character's inclusion, stating that Sora's addition "is a big deal" and "perfect".